Connections to Oracle require the Oracle Instant Client to be installed.

-Please refer to the official Oracle page for instructions on how to download and setup the driver: Oracle ODBC driver page
+Oracle - Please refer to Oracle’s website for instructions on how to download and setup their official driver: Oracle ODBC driver page

 There are packages that either connect via ODBC but do not provide support for